ljubomir-cakarevic/boot-camp-project/README.md

 ## Application Manual

 Application enables registration and login of user with three different roles (admin, moderator and user).
 We can register user on sign up page.
-In this case user will get default role "ROLE_USER".
+In this case user will get default role `ROLE_USER`.
 User with admin and moderator role can be created through Postman.
+In this case roles have next formats
+- admin
+- moderator
+- user

+Example of request body is listed in API (Swagger).

+As a user with `ROLE_ADMIN` we can create, edit and delete employees.
+All employees are shown in table.
+As a user with `ROLE_USER` we can search for employee by email.